jmarin/play-angular-test/README.md

 Dependencies
 ------------

-The following dependencies are expected (installation for Mac OS X included)
+The following dependencies are expected (installation is for Mac OS X)

 1. Play Framework